 How do I register?

-When the "apply now" button is visible at the top of this page, registration for the next programme is available.
+When the "register now" button is visible at the top of this page, registration for the next programme is available.
 Alternatively please check back on the date posted above for the next registration window.
 These programmes run in different locations around the country a number of times per year.
 It is strongly recommended that you register only if you can attend the complete duration of 4 weeks, as each week compliments the previous week and builds upon it.

 *The Relatives & Friends Education Programme is free however a refundable** booking fee of €30 is now in place to ensure that people who really want to do the programme actually have the opportunity to do so.
 If you are a student, unemployed, an OAP or hold a medical card you are eligible for a reduced refundable booking fee of €10.